-After dinner, we sat in the living room and watched a few films.
-We’re basically three huge sci-fi fans, so we watched "Terminator Salvation" and "Pandorum" on my Blu-Ray player.
+After dinner, we relaxed in the living room and watched a few movies.
+Being huge sci-fi fans, we chose Terminator Salvation and Pandorum on my Blu-ray player.

 The Jesuit Crypt was built centuries ago in the province of Cordoba.
-It was originally designed to serve the Jesuits, but was later converted to a crypt and a crematorium.
+It was originally designed to serve the Jesuits, but was later converted to a crypt and acrematorium.
 The Jesuits were a society of Jesus Christ followers within the Catholic Church.
 Some say, that the crypt was used as a training area for Jesuit followers.
 It was eventually abandoned after the Jesuits were expelled.

 Original entrance into the crypt that was buried by construction long ago